 Jan-Jan Van Essche mostly opts to remove all possible seams and minimalizing the details and cultural connotation, while maximizing the comfort for the wearer and therefore proposing an experience that works from the within.
 Unlike classic Western approach to confine and shape the body, Jan-Jan provides the body the luxury and freedom to shape the garment.
 His sincere and discrete designs are executed in carefully sourced, refined quality fabrics of natural fibres, all contributing elements inducing ones awareness and state of mind.

 Contributing to this story of minimizing anecdotic connotations some fabrics remain un-dyed or even loom state, the colours are rather to the muted palette and the black colour with its endless shades is always present to rigorously accentuate the silhouettes.

-Jan-Jan Van Essche continuously aims to develop new insights on contemporary yet effortless male elegance.
+Jan-Jan Van Essche continuously aims to develop new insights on contemporary yet effortless male and genderless elegance.
 His pieces are layered with subtlety, integrated into modern-day city life and into personal wardrobes, slowly and carefully playing their humble role in finding connection and acceptance.
 They see no boundaries, no limitations, no restrictions no exclusions.
-The conventional male silhouette is amplified and each individual garment literally leaves room for interpretation, engendering openness.
+The conventional silhouette is amplified and each individual garment literally leaves room for interpretation, engendering openness.